candyandy951/ae-awards-show-maker/README.md

 This script is all about combining all of your assets together into one coherent awards show slideshow by generating each of your "slides" and injecting the appropriate assets into those slides.
 Assets you may have that this script will help you with are:
 **Photos** - Perhaps you have a collection of headshots for each awardee that need to be displayed on a slide as their name is read out.
-**Names, Subtitles, or other text** - Awardee names and subtitles are most common here, but really these can really be anything that needs to be displayed on the award slides.
+**Names, Subtitles, or other text** - Awardee names and subtitles are most common here, but really these can be anything that needs to be displayed on the award slides.
 Your text based assets should be collected in a spreadsheet that can be converted into a CSV, since that's how the script will be reading your text assets.
 Each row of the CSV should include the text data for each award "slide," so make sure to arrange your CSV in columns.
 For example, a column of names, a column of subtitles, etc.
-*NOTE: As mentioned above, you need to keep the text content in mind when generating your CSV, if your text content includes commas, you will need to export or create your CSV with a separator other than a comma!
+**NOTE: As mentioned above, you need to keep the text content in mind when generating your CSV, if your text content includes commas, you will need to export or create your CSV with a list separator other than a comma!*

+**IMPORTANT** - If you have both photos and a CSV, it is critical that when sorted alphabetically your photos are in the same order as your CSV.
+If they do not, you should add a digit or some ordering character to the start of the filename to force the sort order to match your CSV.
+This is critical for step 4 to work without issues.
 ## Step 2: Create Your Template
 Before using this script, you first need to create a template "slide" for your awards show.
 This template can include up to:

- - 1 Photo (As a Nested Comp)
+ - One (1) Photo (As a Nested Comp)
 	 - It is recommended that your nested photo comp contain be some sort of generic placeholder image - perhaps something like a thematically appropriate silhouette if your photos will be headshots.
 This generic photo comp may come in handy later if you do not have a photo for a given awardee and need to use a placeholder.
- - 3 Text Layers/Fields.
-Typical text fields include:
+ - Three (3) Text Layers/Fields.
+Typical text fields often include:
    - One Name
    - First Subtitle
    - Second Subtitle

 You are able to mix and match any of the above, a template can be made with no photo and two text layers, or can just be a photo with no text layers.
 Your template can include any variety of animation you wish so long as your photo remains as a nested comp and your text layers remain text layers (no converting text to shapes).
-I recommend having a template that has the assets animate in, then animate out.
+I recommend having a template that has the assets animate in, then animate out (more on this in step 5).
 You may want to create a background for your template as well, I recommend doing this in a separate comp and only having your template comp include the animation for the photo and text fields.
 This way, after you create your award show "slides" you can drop them all into a MASTER COMP and then lay the background comp behind them.
 ## Step 3: Convert Your Photos to Comps
 If you have photos that need to be used in your awards show "slides," all of those photos need to be inserted into comps.
 The Photos to Comps tool is built to automate this process for you.